 After seeing that there is no ‘I’ to be found, the story of ‘my’ life could still arise.
-As long as the body-mind organism lives, the multi-dimensional movie goes on.
 There is no way to ‘step out’ of the movie itself, since the one who could step out is just a fiction.
 But it can be seen that the movie is just an aspect of life, how wholeness shows up in a given moment.

-However, when the story of ‘me’ is believed, when it is not seen for what it is, the ‘I’ seems to exist continuously as a real living entity, who moves through time and space from a defined beginning, which is called birth, to an unforeseeable end, to death.
+However, when the ‘story of me’ is taken for granted, when it is not seen for what it is, simply thoughts floating by, the ‘I’ seems to exist as an enduring, real, living entity with volition and autonomy, who moves through time and space from a defined beginning, called birth, to an unforeseeable end, death.

-But in reality, if you pay close attention to ‘your’ thoughts, not by thinking but by looking, ‘you’ would discover that the character, the ‘I’ is born and dies with each and every thought in each and every moment.
+But in reality, if you pay close attention to thoughts, not by thinking but by looking, you could discover that the character, the ‘I’, is born and dies with each and every thought in each and every moment.

 Pingback: Matrix is the movie of ‘my’ life | Fading Veiling

 Pingback: What dies when I die? | Fading Veiling

 Pingback: Whatever IS, I don’t want it | Fading Veiling

 Pingback: Are annoying people really annoying? | Fading Veiling

 Pingback: Dream state – like a movie (part 1) | Fading Veiling